Mauin/RxFingerprint/README.md

 Be aware that all encryption keys will be invalidated once the user changes his lockscreen or changes his enrolled fingerprints.
 If you receive an `onError` event during decryption check if the keys were invalidated with `RxFingerprint.keyInvalidated(Throwable)` and prompt the user to authenticate and encrypt his data again.

+Once the encryption keys are invalidated RxFingerprint will delete and renew the keys in the Android Keystore on the next call to `RxFingerprint.encrypt(...)`.

 ### Best-practices

 To prevent errors and ensure a good user experience, make sure to think of these cases: